 In 1992 we introduced an International History course as an alternative to the more conventional History course.
 For the first time we embraced contemporary history as in integral part of History as well as extending our exploration of extra-European History.

 In 1994 the university changed its degree structure.
 The year was divided into two semesters as opposed to the traditional three terms and courses became modules mostly taught over one semester.
 An element of continuous assessment was also introduced.
 Reliance on conventional written examinations for assessment purposes was discouraged.
 In History we introduced a mix of conventional exams and continuous assessment.
 The old Finals disappeared although our Final Year students still take two written examinations at the end of the year, along with a double-weighted dissertation.

-The current structure in History and International History has been running for about thirteen years, although each year we adapt and change to meet new demands.
+The current structure in History has been running for about fifteen years, although each year we adapt and change to meet new demands.
 For example our first-year Skills module, designed to develop group-work, was only introduced in 1999 and our second-year Sources & Debates module in 2000.
 In 2006 we shall introduce a system of “pathways” whereby students will be able to construct their own degree programme in History, following medieval, early modern, or modern courses, after a basic first-year course.
 The history of our course development reveals that it is dynamic and often innovative.